shubhampatil1/News-Category-Prediction-/README.md

 * TFIDF,term frequency–inverse document frequency, is the statistic that is intended to reflect how important a word is to a document in our corpus.
 This is used to extract the most meaningful words in the Corpus.

+* Create file data2 which contain all category folders in home direcory to write each text file according to respective category.

 ###### Description
 <p> After the cleaning process the next step is to clasification of given text to the form which is familier for all the ML algorithems.
 The input file is json which can be red easily by pandas library. when we read json file using pandas the file data will be stored in pandas core dataframe.
 I have converted each observation into separate text file groupped by their respective category folders and the whole data is stored in local file data2.
 Using glob library each file directory is found, the variables headline, descriptions are joined with space separator and the result it fed to training data dictionary key data.
 The respective category index is stored in the flag key of training data.
 Now the training dictionary is converted to dataframea and the collection of text documents is converted to a matrix of token counts using count vectorize that produces a sparse representation of the counts.r.
 Later this vector data is converted to TF IDF form which can be understood by ML models.</p>